marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 4. **Physical boundaries**: create phone-free zones in your home.
 Can you leave your phone outside your room before going to bed?
 Take a walk leaving your phone at home -- how does it feel?
 Embrace the discomfort and get used to it.
 5. **Newsletters**: there are services that aggregate what happened over the week on your favorite websites.
 Instead of checking every few minutes, subscribe to one of them for a weekly summary.
 You'll realize that you aren't missing out on much.
 6. **Do less on your phone**: print documents or read them on your ebook.
 Buy a newspaper (yes, in 2025!) instead of using the news app.
 Replace your notes app with a real notepad, spend money on a vinyl player instead of Spotify, or uninstall Amazon and visit a store next time.
 7. **App-specific settings**: did you know that TikTok and Instagram have built-in Screen Time options?
 They aren't the best, but you can give them a try.
 Even the tech forum "Hacker News" has a "noprocrast" option (i.e., "no procrastination") in your profile.
+Investigate your most used websites.
 8. **Use the browser instead of the app**: the sub-optimal experience might prevent mindless scrolling.
 9. **Get used to being bored**: it's actually good for you -- your creativity will increase.
 Can you manage to stare at your wall for a measly 15 minutes?
 10. **Going nuclear**: if you really need a break, try uninstalling -- even if temporarily -- or getting a dumbphone.
 A less well-known alternative to dumbphones is a smartwatch with a SIM card.